Systems Architecture for Quantum Random Access Memory: Noise-Robust Implementations

 Consider the computational basis states $\ket{0}$, $\dots$, $\ket{2^{m+k} - 1}$ corresponding to different memory addresses.
 For a query $Q$, let $Q_{good} \subseteq \{0, \dots, 2^{m+k} - 1\}$ be the subset of $i$ such that $Q$ behaves ideally on $\ket{i}$: there are no $Z$ errors on any routers on the path of the branch corresponding to $i$.
 On the initial state $\ket{\psi_{in}} = \sum_{i = 0}^{2^{m+k} - 1} \alpha_i\ket{i}_A\ket{0}_B$, a query yields the state $\ket{\psi_{out}} = \left(\sum_{i \in Q_{good}}^{2^{m+k} - 1} \alpha_i\ket{i}_A\ket{x_i}_B\right) + \ket{\psi_{bad}}$ where $\ket{\psi_{bad}}$ is a super-position of all non-ideal branches (those with $Z$ errors).

 where the inequality holds since $\ket{\psi_{out}}$ is normalized.
 Thus, it suffices to show that $Q_{good}$ is sufficiently large in expectation, i.e. most branches perform ideally.
-Note that if $S$ and $S^\prime$ are sets of indices of the same size, then they are equally likely to coincide with $Q_{good}$, as our error model on the router is independent of the router itself.
+If $S$ and $S^\prime$ are sets of indices of the same size, they share equal possibility to coincide with $Q_{good}$, as our error model on the router is independent of the router itself.
 Letting $|Q_{good}| = c$,

 where the expectation is taken over all possible errors.
-By the fact that the Z error will not propagate up to destroy other branches, the fulfillment condition for an ideal branch is that all the routers in the path are correct.
-Since each branch contains $m$ routers, the chance a branch behaves ideally is $(1-\epsilon)^{m^2}$, so $\mathbb{E}[c] = 2^m(1-\epsilon)^{m^2}$.
+By the fact that the Z error will not propagate up across the tree to destroy other branches, the fulfillment condition for an ideal branch is that all the routers in the path are correct.
+Since each branch contains $m$ routers, the probability a branch behaves ideally is $(1-\epsilon)^{m^2}$, with $\mathbb{E}[c] = 2^m(1-\epsilon)^{m^2}$.
 Combining (3) and (4), we conclude that

-where the final inequality can be easily verified for $m \ge 1$, $\epsilon \ge 0$.
-This proves the bound in (1).
+where the final inequality is valid for $m \ge 1$, $\epsilon \ge 0$.
+This proves the fidelity bound in Equation (3).

-Notice if bit encoding introduced in Section \ref{sec:arch} is adopted, the router qubits and data qubits are duplicated, which doubles the errors in the circuit.
-The above derivation, however, is still valid because of the locality of the Z error behavior is not relevant to the choice of encoding.
+Precisely, if dual-rail encoding introduced in Section \ref{sec:arch} is adopted, the router qubits and data qubits are duplicated, which doubles the errors of each router in the circuit.
+The above derivation, however, is still valid because the locality of the Z error behavior is not relevant to the choice of encoding.
 Using the same methodology, we arrive at a bound with only a constant factor difference for dual-rail-encoding virtual QRAM: $F_{\mathrm{dual-rail}}\geq 1 - 8 \epsilon m^2.$

 On the contrary, the circuit has no noise-resilience property for X errors.
 Any single X error will propagate to the root qubit of the QRAM, leading to a complete destruction of the query state.
 Thus to achieve an ideal state, it suffices to show that all the qubits in QRAM are correct.
 As such, for X error channel with error prob $\epsilon$, the lower bound of infidelity is $1 - 8 \epsilon m\cdot 2^m$, exponential in the total number of qubits.
 Similar to the X error behavior in the QRAM part, any single Pauli error in SQC is fatal for the query fidelity.
-As a consequence, for an SQC width k, the query fidelity under arbitrary Pauli errors with error rate $\epsilon$ is lower bounded by $1 - (\epsilon k\cdot 2^k)$.
-Combining these bounds, the virtual QRAM with QRAM address width m and SQC width k will lower bound the overall query fidelity as
+Consequently, for an SQC width k, the query fidelity under arbitrary Pauli errors with error rate $\epsilon$ is lower bounded by $1 - (\epsilon k\cdot 2^k)$.
+Combining these bounds, We conclude the virtual QRAM with QRAM address width m and SQC width k will lower bound the overall query fidelity as